sunbeam-labs/sunbeam/docs/commands.rst

         --target_list: A list of targets to run successively.
 (DEPRECATED)
         --include: List of extensions to include in run.
         --exclude: List of extensions to exclude from run, use 'all' to exclude all extensions.
+        --skip: Either 'qc' to skip the quality control steps or 'decontam' to skip the quality control and decontamination.
         --docker_tag: Tag to use for internal environment docker images.
 Try 'latest' if the default tag doesn't work.
         <snakemake options>: You can pass further arguments to Snakemake, e.g: ``$ sunbeam run --cores 12``.
 See http://snakemake.readthedocs.io for more information.